-The other way of keeping in touch is by continuing to refer other businesses and connections across to your lapsed client.
-Nothing tells the lapsed client more that there are genuinely no hard feelings between you than the referral of a potential client for them.
+The other way of keeping in touch is by continuing to refer other businesses and connections across to your former client.
+Nothing tells the lapsed client more that there’s genuinely no hard feelings between you than referring a potential client.

-Even the occasional introduction between your former client and someone they’ve yet to meet who works in the same industry as them can send a positive message.
+Even the occasional introduction between your former client and someone they’ve yet to meet who works in the same industry sends a positive message.

-If you attend business networking events, then how about inviting your lapsed client to attend?
+If you attend business networking events, then how about inviting your former client to attend?
 They’ll appreciate you thinking of them.

 It’s often painful to lose a client.
 We can choose to react badly, let our emotions guide us and throw a tantrum, or we can respond graciously.

 How we react to this painful situation can dictate whether that client will ever consider working with us again.